- 2–4 hours walking about each day.

 Whether there are magicians about or not, it’s still a spectacular sight, and the performance is likely to be attended by quite a crowd.
 For obvious reasons, it’s an outdoor show, and at night, so we’ll need to wrap up warmly so we don’t freeze before all the action.
 The performance lasts for approximately an hour, and the splashing about of the molten iron should take up 15 minutes of that hour.

 White Horse Temple hike

-On the second day of the trip we'll do a short and easy hike in the countryside, walking through the hills around a village and taking a look at White Horse Temple—an excellent way to get a look at real life in China's countryside.
+On the last day of the trip we'll do a short and easy hike in the countryside, walking through the hills around a village and taking a look at tiny White Horse Temple—an excellent way to get a look at real life in China's countryside.

 We’ll stay a night in a 4-star hotel.
 Each room at the hotel has a private shower and bathroom, and towels and bedding are provided.
 You’ll be sharing a room with another hiker.
 If you'd like a room to yourself, it can be arranged at an extra cost of 185 RMB, if a room is available—usually not a problem!

 Main meals and drinks, plus water to take along during the walks, are included in the price of the hike.
 We'll be eating Chinese food at restaurants in the towns.
 Breakfast on the second day is at the hotel.
 Bring some snacks and some spending money to buy extras.
 Please let us know if you have any special dietary requirements or food allergies.

 - Lots of warm clothes: hat, thick gloves and socks, scarf, thermal layers, and thick outer layers.

 - Passport / ID card.

 - Wash bag and toothbrush.

 - Snacks to eat between meals.